-The nearly 1100-meter-long Pfeilerbahn route served as a feed line from the Norderelbrücke to the main railway station, making it the largest stone viaduct in Hamburg.
+The almost 1100 meter long pillar train line served as the access route from the Norderelb bridge to the main station, making it the largest brick viaduct in Hamburg.

-Between 2007 and 2009, the "Pfeilerbahn", which had to be renovated, was demolished and replaced by a new, unfortunately optically not very unimaginative concrete frame structure,
+Between 2007 and 2009, the pillar viaduct in need of renovation was demolished and replaced by a new, unfortunately visually unimaginative concrete frame construction.

-This also counteracts the recognition value of old Hamburg building culture.
+which also counteracts the recognition of old Hamburg Baukultur.

-Anyone departing from Hamburg Central Station by train to the south will arrive via the Oberhafenbrücke in the HafenCity and would be at the height of the famous Oberhafen canteen
+Anyone who departs from Hamburg central station by train to the south, via the Oberhafen bridge in the HafenCity and would be at the height of the famous Oberhafen canteen

-Inevitably pass the former Hanover railway station.
-Here, directly at the railway line, where today life is celebrated in the adjacent Lohsepark,
+inevitably pass the former Hannoversche station.
+Here directly on the railway line, where joie de vivre is celebrated today in the adjacent Lohsepark,

-Visitors marvel at the HafenCity and the Elbphilharmonie and cruise at the Hamburg Cruise Center the AIDA and the Queen Mary to go on a big trip,
+Visitors marvel at the HafenCity and the Elbphilharmonie and crusaders at the Hamburg Cruise Center board the AIDA and the Queen Mary to go on a great journey

-More than 70 years ago a dark chapter of Hamburg's history was written here.
-Because for more than 8,000 North German citizens this station became the starting point of a journey without return.
+over 70 years ago a dark chapter of hamburger history was written here.
+For more than 7,000 North German citizens, this station became the starting point of a journey without return.

-The routes of the Hannoverschen station were to lead from Hamburg to Paris and St. Petersburg in 1872.
-However, the route to Hanover became the main connection, which is why it was renamed from 1892 also in Hannoverscher station.
-The Hannoversche station, which was called Venloer, was called the Parisian station in the Volksmund, has been used differently since its opening.
-In his early years, emigrants, the so-called interdependents and returners, who returned to their homelands after several years of residence in the USA, were dispatched here.
-In 1906, however, the newly opened Hamburg main station completely replaced him as a passenger station, and he became a freight station that connected Hamburg to the south.
-In addition, it served as a capacity reserve for special tasks, e.g. For the transport of troops and wounded during the First World War.
-At such times the waiting rooms of the station were also used as sleeping rooms.
-In the years 1940 to 1945 the station became the Deportationsbahnhof.
-From here, Jews, Roma and Sinti were deported to ghettos and concentration camps.
+Originally it was thought that the routes of the Hanoverian railway station in 1872 lead from Hamburg to Paris and St. Petersburg.
+But in fact the route to Hanover became the main connection, which is why he was renamed in 1892 in Hannoverscher station.
+The Hannoversche Bahnhof, which was initially called Venloer Bahnhof, in the vernacular but also called Parisian station, has been used differently since its opening.
+In its early years, emigrants, the so-called intermediate covers and returnees, who returned to their home countries after spending several years in the United States, were dispatched here.
+In 1906, however, the newly opened Hamburg Central Station completely replaced him as a passenger station, and he became a freight yard that connected Hamburg with the south.
+He also served as a reserve capacity for special tasks, e.g. for the transport of troops and wounded during the 1st World War.
+In such times, the waiting rooms of the station were also used as dormitories.
+In the years 1940-1945 the station became a deportation station.
+From here Jews, Roma and Sinti were deported to ghettos and concentration camps.
 From 1950, the station became the main freight station.
-With the development of the HafenCity the former Hannoversche station and the Lohseplatz were once more perceived as public places.
+With the development of the HafenCity, the former Hannover railway station and its ominous history has again become more in the public interest.

 A few hundred meters from the train station, the fruit shed C at Magdeburger Hafen served as a collecting cell for Roma and Sinti before their deportation.

-After over 70 years, after the departure of the last deportation train from the then Hannoverschen station, the so-called "Fuge" arose.
-This is the historic platform platform 2 as a historical platform platform with 20 commemorative plaques with the names of the 7741 named deportees known.
-Each of these memorial tablets could stand for one of the 20 rail transports between 1940 and 1945, which drove into the ghettos and extermination camps of Eastern and Central Europe.
-The Nazi officials chose the Hannoverschen station probably because the preparations for the deportations there did not collide too much with the regular operation of the main station, And there was also more scope for connecting wagons from other cities.
-For the smooth running of the deportations in the nationalsocialist Hamburg, employees of various state authorities and organizations ensured.
-The Secret Police (Gestapo), the Ordnungspolizei, the Oberfinanzpräsidium and the Reichsbahn were responsible for the concrete implementation of the deportations of the Jews.
+After more than 70 years, after the departure of the last deportation train from the then Hannoversche Bahnhof, the so-called "Fugue" was created.
+In it, the listed platform platform 2 can be found as a historic platform mile.
+Parallel to the track are 20 memorial plaques bearing the names of more than 7,000 known deportees.
+Each of these name plaques represents one of the 20 railway transports that drove between 1940 and 1945 in the ghettos and extermination camps of Eastern and Central Europe.
+The location of the Hannoversche Bahnhof was certainly very accommodating to the Nazi authorities, because the preparations for the deportations there did not conflict too much with the regular operation of the main station, but there was also more room for connecting and disconnecting wagons from other cities.
+The smooth running of the deportations in the National Socialist Hamburg provided employees of different state authorities and organizations.
+The Secret State Police (Gestapo), the Ordnungspolizei, the Oberfinanzpräsidium and the Reichsbahn were responsible for the concrete implementation of the deportations of the Jews in close consultation.

-By 2020, a documentation center is to be built to the west of the Lohseplatz, which commemorates this hitherto little illuminated chapter of Hamburg's city history.
-The documentation center will be a permanent exhibition on the fate of the deported North German and Hamburg citizens, guided by the concentration camp Neuengamme.
-"Sent to Death" - it is important to get such a place for a living memory.
-With the memorial site Hannoverscher Bahnhof, Hamburg assumes historical responsibility and presents itself to it also in the present and future.
+By 2020, a documentation center is to be created west of the Lohseplatz, a place of commemoration of this hitherto little-illuminated chapter of Hamburg's city history.
+The Documentation Center will be a permanent exhibition on the fate of the deported North Germans and Hamburg citizens led by the Neuengamme Concentration Camp Memorial.
+"Sent to death" - it is important to get such a place for a living memory.
+With the denk.mal Hannoverscher Bahnhof, Hamburg assumes historical responsibility and faces it in the future.

-If one makes oneself aware of what was happening with people at the same time, while at the same time perceiving a seemingly unshakable activity around them,
+Because when you become aware of what happened to people at that time while at the same time perceiving a seemingly carefree activity around you,

-Also, the question arises in me, how would I have behaved well then.
-Surely I would not have grumbled at the collecting station and during the transports to the train station.
-But I certainly would not have decided for these people, I would probably have let them happen.
-Of course, the themes of subjects, enrichment, denunciation, or stunted civil courage are always taken up, It is also today so beautiful simply to express his opinion without having even come close to such life situations.
-With a little bit of grumbling in the bulb, it would be clear to everyone that it could never be excluded - to work for people, see the text below - Very quickly also somewhere to land where you would certainly not want to be voluntary.
+For example, sprouts in me the question, how would I have behaved well then.
+Surely I would not have complained at the collection points or during the transport to the Hannoversche station.
+But I would not have decided for these people, I probably would have let it happen.
+Of course, topics like subject spirit, enrichment drive, denunciation or stunted civil courage are often taken up, It is also so nice today to express his opinion without being even in the vicinity of such life situations.
+With a little bit of grasp in the pear but everyone should be clear who was committed to these people, could never exclude, very quickly also land somewhere where he certainly would not be voluntary (examples: see in the text below).

 In August 2004, the Hamburg cultural authority commissioned the Research Center for Contemporary History in Hamburg to develop a documentation on the deportations from the former Hannoverschen Bahnhof in 1940-1945.